DenisKnez/simpleWebGolang/ProjectInstructions.md

 - using golang migration library for schema migrations
 - using pqx as a postgres driver for the database/sql standard library
 - using viper for configuration file management
+- using jwt-go for jwt creation and verification

 ## **Migrations**
 ---